 Which Is Better – Dome Tweeters vs Horn Tweeters

-So which of the tweeter types are better?
-Horn vs dome?
-We believe dome tweeters offer a better overall especially because of their size and durability.
+So which of the tweeter types is better?
+Horn vs. dome?
+We believe dome tweeters offer a better overall, especially because of their size and durability.

 Moreover, they offer a better frequency balance.
-Moreover, if you are ion a budget, dome tweeters re your best bet!
+Moreover, if you are on a budget, dome tweeters are your best bet!
 For the higher frequencies, you can always go with a horn tweeter.